DSpace/dspace-angular/README.md

 Official DSpace documentation is available in the DSpace wiki at https://wiki.lyrasis.org/display/DSDOC7x/

-Some UI specific configuration documentation is also found in the [`./docs`](docs) folder of htis codebase.
+Some UI specific configuration documentation is also found in the [`./docs`](docs) folder of this codebase.

 ### Building code documentation